 In an interview with Sidra Khurram, the principal of International Islamic School Malaysia (IISM), she stated that IISM’s focus is on character-building.
 Equipping children with the means to get good grades is one thing, but teaching them positive values such as love, humanity and kindness is the long game.
 Students who graduate from IISM are mindful people with a global outlook who are taught to employ Islamic values in daily life.

-The increase in the number of International Islamic Schools is testament to how faith and religion are not archaic concepts to cast aside.
+The increase in the number of Islamic International Schools in Malaysia is testament to how faith and religion are not archaic concepts to cast aside.
 Rather, they can be strong centres around which students can form their own individualities, thoughts and values.
 In a world being rapidly overtaken by modern technology and developments we couldn’t even fathom 20 years ago, it can be important for the future generation to receive an education based on principles that have withstood the test of time.

 With the vast Islamic economy and healthy growth of Islam, rest assured that your child, with an international Islamic education, will be furnished with the tools they need to navigate the world as capable, responsible and accountable global citizens.